EU Commission hearings approach conclusion

 COMMISSIONER, REGIONAL POLICY, CORINA CRETU

 Romania, centre-left, 47.
 Former spokeswoman for President Ion Iliescu, later member of Romanian and then EU parliament.
-Former U.S. Secretary of State Colin Powell denied an affair with Cretu after a hacker published what Powell said were "very personal" emails.
+Former U.S. Secretary of State Colin Powell denied having had an affair with Cretu after a hacker published what Powell said were "very personal" emails between the two last year.
 Was not asked about that at hearing.
+Centre-right says not impressed by her.

 COMMISSIONER, NEIGHBOURHOOD & ENLARGEMENT, JOHANNES HAHN